Meet our Champions

 Philippe Sessou (University of Abomey-Calavi, Benin)

-Philippe Sessou is a PhD holder in Food Microbiology, Associate Professor, and a lecturer and researcher at the University of Abomey-Calavi, Republic of Benin.
-He is Former Head of Animal Health and Production Department in his institution and the current Coordinator of the Research Group 'Food Safety and Animal Production' at the Research Unit of Communicable Diseases.
-His research focuses on microbial communities in food, in particular in milk and dairy products, as well as on zoonotic diseases such as COVID-19, rabies, tuberculosis, and toxoplasmosis.
-He is the current National Coordinator of the International Citizen Project Covid-19.
-He became a Champion to expand his network, share experiences with his colleagues, advance the microbiological sciences in all their dimensions, train young researchers throughout the world and particularly in Africa.
+I am a PhD holder in Food Microbiology, Associate Professor and a lecturer and researcher at the University of Abomey-Calavi, Benin.
+My research focuses on microbial communities in food, in particular in milk and dairy products, as well as on zoonotic diseases such as COVID-19, rabies, tuberculosis and toxoplasmosis.
+I became a Champion to expand my network, share experiences with his colleagues, advance the microbiological sciences in all their dimensions, train young researchers throughout the world and particularly in Africa.

 -